 Top 10 Las Vegas Day Trips

 Need to take a quick break from the hustle and bustle of the world-famous Las Vegas Strip – the endless neon, 24-hour casinos, extravagant live shows, nonstop partying and all-night buffets?
 Sometimes you need to relax and unwind before embarking on your next Las Vegas adventure and a quick trip outside Sin City is sure to do the trick!
 In fact, the surrounding area is full of amazing destinations, including Red Rock Canyon and the Hoover Dam.
-Looking for outdoor recreational activities?
+Looking for outdoor recreational activities or Las Vegas attractions for couples?
 Don’t miss a visit to the Lake Mead National Recreation Area.
 More adventurous travelers may even wish to embark on the ultimate day trip to the Grand Canyon in Arizona.
 The possibilities are endless but here are 10 of our absolute favorite Las Vegas day trips to get you started on your way:

 1. Red Rock Canyon: Designated a National Conservation Area, the 195,819-acre Red Rock Canyon lies just 15 miles West of Las Vegas.
 Take the 13-mile scenic loop drive and view fascinating geological formations and outcroppings (highlights include the colorful sandstone Calico Hills, the limestone Indian roasting pits and the petroglyphs at Willow Springs).
 Red Rock Canyon also features more than 30 miles of hiking trails, picnic areas and a Visitor Center that contains interesting exhibits and a bookstore.
 In addition to hiking, Red Rock Canyon offers biking and horseback riding opportunities, as well as rock climbing and backcountry camping (a permit is required for both activities).
 Red Rock Canyon is also home to a myriad of wildlife, including coyotes, wild burros, gray foxes, desert bighorn sheep, bobcats, mountain lions, rabbits, kangaroo rats, bats, shrews, snakes and lizards.
 The entrance fee to Red Rock Canyon is $7 per vehicle.
 The Red Rock Canyon Visitor Center is open daily from 8 AM to 4:30 PM.